prisma/docs/content/02-understand-prisma/03-prisma-in-your-stack/01-rest.md

 });
 ```

-## Ready-to-tun example projects
+## Ready-to-run example projects

-You can find several ready-to-tun examples that show how to implement a REST API with Prisma Client in the [`prisma-examples`](https://github.com/prisma/prisma-examples/) repository.
+You can find several ready-to-run examples that show how to implement a REST API with Prisma Client in the [`prisma-examples`](https://github.com/prisma/prisma-examples/) repository.

 | Example                                                                                          | Language   | Stack        | Description                                                       |
 | :----------------------------------------------------------------------------------------------- | :--------- | ------------ | ----------------------------------------------------------------- |